AbhishekShaw-11/DEN-Decor/README.md

 This is an home decor website which speciaizes in selling Sofas for all  caytegory.
 The website provides 33,000 products of different types Sofas,Beds, ligthing, Chairs, Almir , ShoesRack, Home Accessories.

 In this project we have tried to manipulate dom elements, styling using css and tried to make website more dynamic and responsive.
-With our efforts and the technology stack, that we have learned till Unit-3 in the Masai School, we were able to clone the whole website with same looking & features.
+With our efforts and the technology stack, we were able to clone the whole website with same looking & features.

 # Technology Stack Used 🌟